sifive/freedom-e-sdk/doc/sphinx/contents.rst

 The example programs can be found under the ``software/`` directory.

+- empty

+  - An empty project.
+Serves as a good starting point for your own program.

 - hello

   - Prints "Hello, World!" to stdout, if a serial device is present on the target.

+- example-coreip-welcome

+  - Prints a welcome message and interacts with the LEDs.

 - return-pass